JohnStuartRutledge/nyaa/readme.md

 - auto-convert trusted fansubber tags to links to that fansubbers home site
 - add tabs to the sidebar and place nyaas ad banner in a tab
 - when anime is from a fansubber who does only raw untranslated anime ensure the url uses &cats=1_11
-- ensure anime with underscores in them get highlighted